cmdimkpa/BlockMagic/README.md

 'the block [logins] was registered on the blockchain'
 </pre>

 Once you mine (create) a block, it takes up to a minute to be registered on the blockchain.
-The client automatically manages the connection in case you want to send data immediately.
+The client automatically manages the connection for you in case you want to send data immediately.

 Your data is not public as it cannot be accessed from any device terminal other than the one used to create the block.
 Even if you use another terminal type on the same device, the data will not be available.
 So the communication is a closed I/O circuit.

 #### Working with RigoDB: CRUD operations

-The first thing to do is to create a database:
+The first thing to do when planning to save data is to create a database:

 <pre>
 >>> RigoDB("new_database",{"dbname":"DB_NAME_HERE","dbpassword":"DB_PASSWORD_HERE"})

 'CreateDBSuccess: database: DB_NAME_HERE was created'
 </pre>